vitalab/vitalab.github.io/deep-learning/_posts/2018-02-16-dmri-sr-uncertainty.md

 **Intrinsic uncertainty**

-Minimising a mean squared error is equivalent to minimising the NLL under a Gaussian noise model:
+Minimizing a mean squared error is equivalent to minimising the NLL under a Gaussian noise model:

 ![](/deep-learning/images/dmri-sr-uncertainty/equation1.png)